HAHerrmann/PythonTeaching/README.md

 Then we will then constrain the model with some example data and analyse the effect that the constraints have on the flux through the model.

-We will set an objective function and do a flux balance analysis (FBA) and a flux variability analysis (FVA).
+We will set an objective function and do a FBA and a FVA.

 ### Literature